- Headline

 Bishop Von Galen, who unhesitatingly speaks his mind and of late has even defied the Gestapo (secret police), warned that if the principle of "killing unproductive fellow creatures" is recognized, then even the lives of crippled war veterans and the aged aren't safe.

-"I have been assured that in the ministry of the interior and in the office of the Reich's leader of physicians (health director) Dr. Leonardo Conti, no secret is made of the fact that a great number of insane in Germany already have been deliberately killed and in the future are to be killed," he declared as recently as August 3 in sermon at St. Lamberti's church, Muenster, Westphalia.
+"I have been assured that in the ministry of the interior and in the office of the Reich's leader of physicians (health director) Dr. Leonardo Conti, no secret is made of the fact that a great number of insane in Germany already have been deliberately killed and in the future are to be killed," he declared as recently as August 3 in a sermon at St. Lamberti's church, Muenster, Westphalia.

 The film, which received widespread and extensive press notice, had its premiere in the presence of Dr. Conti.
 It is a story of a doctor and his young wife who is wracked by an insurable disease.
 Unable to find the means to check her illness, the doctor takes the life of his suffering wife with an overdose of poison upon learning she has only two months to live.